TrevorFrench/cryptotrackr/docs/etherscan.md

 -   Returns the balance for the specified address

--   address: the address you wish to retrieve the balance for
+-   address: the address for which you wish to retrieve the balance.

 -   api_key: your Etherscan API key